Apex-Ottawa-Team/hardware/README.md

 Archive/RF Module: Previous design iteration of the LoRa board.
 Designed by Adam Turaj

+Gas & Solar Board: Designed to collect Solar & Gas composition data.
+Designed by Aryan Zafer

+Ground RF: Board used to communicate and receive data from the weather balloon.
+Designed by Aryan Zafer

 ## Development Requirements

 KiCad 9.0 or newer